ParhamP/EMCM/README.md

 </p>

-A toolbox for generating higher-dimensional attractors of time-series data using delay embedding methods and measuring nonlinear mutual dynamics between them using cross mapping techniques.
+A toolbox for generating higher-dimensional attractors of time-series data using Time-Delay Embedding methods and measuring nonlinear mutual dynamics between them using cross mapping techniques.

 ## Overview

 We've employed dynamical systems approaches to compile a toolbox that:
-1. Performs dynamical embedding of a time series to assay complexity and determine meaningful dimensions of activity
+1. Performs Eigen Time-Delay (ETD) embedding of a time series to assay complexity and determine meaningful dimensions of activity (Broomhead, 1989).
-2. Parses linear and nonlinear dynamics
+2. Parses linear and nonlinear dynamics (Brunton, 2017).
-3. Assays causal asymmetry in reciprocal interactions between correlated signals
+3. Assays causal asymmetry in reciprocal interactions between correlated signals (Sugihara, 2012).

 ## Download